f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

-Why this matters:  Clients that target a single node are brittleutilization is uneven and scalability suffers.
+Why this matters:  Clients that target a single node are brittle, utilization is uneven and scalability suffers.